jaegertracing/jaeger-openshift/README.md

 # Jaeger OpenShift Templates

+## This repository is deprecated

+The current recommended way of installing and managing Jaeger in a production OpenShift cluster is via the [Jaeger Operator](https://github.com/jaegertracing/jaeger-operator).

+You can still use, report issues and send pull-requests against this repository, but not all features from the Operator are possible or will be backported to the templates from this repository here.

+Use the [Kubernetes templates](https://github.com/jaegertracing/jaeger-kubernetes) if you need a quick start and don't want to install the Operator.

 ## Development setup
 This template uses an in-memory storage with a limited functionality for local testing and development.
 Do not use this template in production environments, although there are a number of parameters in the